cement/JavaWebDemo/README.md

-a web demo of jaba web
+a web demo of java web